Sonukr/react-gitbook/lectures/01-react/05_jsx.md

 So, JSX allows us to write code that strongly resembles HTML.
 It is eventually compiled to lightweight JavaScript objects.
 We're returning some JSX that creates a header with 'Hello World' in it for our component to render.

 > React can be written without JSX.
 We won't be doing this, but if you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).
+This link is also in the Further Reading page at the end of the React module.

 ### Challenge: Greet the day!